 PRINCE2 Foundation is an entry-level certification that involves the basic study of project management methodologies.

-On the other hand, the PRINCE2 practitioner is an advance-level certification that requires you to pass an eligibility requirement.
+On the other hand, the PRINCE2 practitioner is an advanced-level certification that requires you to pass an eligibility requirement.

 6. Master Project Manager (MPM)